 Kateřina Klementová

-Historical dance - Regency
+Historical dance - baroque

 Dancer, choreographer and dance lecturer.
 Since her childhood she has been engaged in contemporary dance, since 2000 she has been intensively involved in historical dance.
 Studied by Barbara Sparti, Lieven Baert, Béatrice Massin and others.
 She´s is a member and choreographer of the Chorea Historica ensemble.
 In 2007, she has founded a Czech branch of La Società di Danza, Italian school of 19th century dance.
 On a long-term basis, she cooperates with the Czech Jane Austen Society.
 She´s organizing and leading early dance workshops for children, youth and adults in Czechia and abroad.
 She is a lecturer in the educational programmes of the Czech Philharmonic.
 In the past, she has been involved in research and project management in the cultural organization NIPOS and methodological work in the National Pedagogical Institute.
 Currently she is the Head of the Regional and Minority Culture Department of the Ministry of Culture.